ivymayhem/aero-zeppelin/content/collections/pages/about-this-starter-kit.md

     content:
       -
         type: text
-        text: 'Finding a name... phew!
+        text: "Finding a name... phew!
 I could have spend more time finding a name than actually building the template, setting everything up and putting it on the marketplace.
-Anyway, while thinking about something that doesn''t sound too '
+Anyway, while thinking about something that doesn't sound too "
       -
         type: text
         marks: